How does Sequestration work?

 - If you are a homeowner or own assets with significant value in them then these may require to be sold.

-(There are alternatives to this so please contact us)
+(There are alternatives to this so please contact one of the below for FREE advice)

 - Your credit rating will be affected & obtaining further credit is limited for a period of time.